SahilMahale/UzumakiPool/README.md

 # UzumakiPool
-A student database manager using serveltes
+A student database manager using servelets

 # Requirements
 1. Java SE 1.8 and above